Skip to main content

 cardDataEntryStringEntry method: "SWIPED", "CHIP READ (I)", "CONTACTLESS", "KEYED", "TOKEN"

-panDataTokenStringPayment token for future card-on-file charges
+panDataTokenStringPayment token for subsequent card-on-file charges

 referenceNumberStringHost reference number for troubleshooting with processor